The University of Washington and UW Medicine offer a wide range of services designed to directly support the work of researchers.

 For more information on the STEP program, please contact program director Dr. Becca Price (firstname.lastname@example.org).

-The SLU Collaborative Seminar Series is held each quarter, with events hosted at Fred Hutch, on the UW Campus, at SCCA, Seattle Children’s Hospital and elsewhere.
-A partnership between UW Medicine, Allen Institute and Fred Hutch, it’s a forum for networking and idea sharing to promote synergy among research and tech partners in the South Lake Union (SLU) neighborhood and beyond.
+The SLU Collaborative Seminar Series is held each quarter, with events hosted at Fred Hutch, UW Medicine, and Allen Institute.
+It is a forum for networking and idea sharing to promote synergy among research and tech partners in the South Lake Union (SLU) neighborhood and beyond.